alzee/ash/README.md

-## a.sh - Bring back your dotfiles, automate your bash environment configuration.
+## a.sh - Restore your dotfiles, bash environment and configurations.

 ### Build your directory structure.
 * Fork it, commit your dotfiles to ash/conf/home/.